Dog Bite Injury

 Steps That Can Help Your Dog Bite Case

 The most common injuries sustained as a result of a dog bite are puncture wounds and lacerations resulting in stitches and scarring.
 As a dog bite victim, you should seek immediate medical attention.
 Take pictures of the wound.
 Take note of the owner’s name and get their insurance information.
 You should then call a lawyer.

 Contact A Minneapolis Dog Bite Attorney

-The Minnesota dog bite attorneys at the Meshbesher Law Firm realize that whether an adult or child has been bitten by a dog the experience is traumatic and may result in severe injury or disfigurement.
-Our Meshbesher Personal Injury attorneys are determined to ensure that you receive compensation you deserve.
-To contact one of our experienced Minnesota personal injury attorneys at the Meshbesher Law Firm, call us at (612) 349-5215.
+The Minnesota dog bite attorneys at the Meshbesher Law Firm realize that whether an adult or a child has been bitten by a dog, the experience is traumatic and may result in severe injury or disfigurement.
+Our Meshbesher personal injury attorneys are determined to ensure that you receive compensation you deserve.
+To contact one of our experienced Minnesota personal injury attorneys at the Meshbesher Law Firm, call us at 612-349-5215.

 You can also e-mail us your questions.
 The Meshbesher Law Firm, like other personal injury attorneys in Minnesota, works on a one-third contingency fee basis on dog bite claims.
 If we cannot get you a recovery, you do not owe us for the time we have spent working on your case.